With a goal to dive deeper into the growing need for smarter dataviz solutions within Illustrator, some time ago we posted an online questionnaire.

 A final note on respondent roles vs dataviz tools

 Alongside the insights relating to the challenges of vizzing in Adobe Illustrator, another matter of interest for us was the range of tools respondents use for data visualization.
-Many were reporting that they're using two-three different tools.
+Many were reporting that they were using two-three different tools.
 Unfortunately, we don’t have more details as to why such a range of tools is being used.
 But, possibly based on the challenges and limitations listed above, the fact that each of these tools needs to be used for one in the same job, we can only assume as the main reason why the range exists.
 We’re sensing the possibility of another survey so we can test this hypothesis!

 While creating workarounds may very well be the reason for this multi-tool approach, using the likes of D3, R, or even Excel to create the charts, then enriching later in Illustrator, may be a viable workflow in certain cases.
 This scenario is far from ideal in the long term.